 - Generate the PO from real consumption data.
 Not a manual form; a recommendation derived from sales velocity, lead time, decay rate, and target service level.
 The buyer reviews and approves; the system did the math.

-- Send the PO through whichever channel the supplier prefers — email, WhatsApp Business, EDI (the B2B standard), or a supplier portal.
+- Send the PO through the configured supplier channel — email, WhatsApp Business, EDI (the B2B standard), or a supplier portal.
 Email-only tools stop at the first option.

-- Read the supplier's reply automatically.
-When the supplier confirms, modifies, substitutes, or quotes a different price, the system reads that reply (email body, PDF attachment, image scan, EDI document) and updates the order without you re-typing.
+- Read the supplier's reply into order state.
+When the supplier confirms, modifies, substitutes, or quotes a different price, the system reads that reply (email body, PDF attachment, image scan, EDI document) and creates a reviewable order update with less re-typing.

 - Push the eventual bill to your accounting system with COGS classification, vendor mapping, and credit-note handling.

-This is what a closed-loop architecture means in plain English: the system finishes its own job.
+This is what a closed-loop architecture means in plain English: the system carries state forward.
 Item → recommendation → PO sent → supplier reply parsed → order updated → goods received → inventory updated → next recommendation.
-You step in three times — to approve the cart, click send, and confirm receipt.
-Every other state change happens on its own.
-There is no spreadsheet to maintain, no inbox to monitor, no number to retype between tools.
+You step in at the control moments: approve the cart, send the order, review supplier changes, and confirm receipt.
+The repetitive state updates should not live in a spreadsheet or inbox.

 What "helps me decide what to order" actually means

-This is the hardest of the four requirements, and it's where most Shopify apps cut the deepest corners.
+This is the most demanding of the four requirements, and it is where many Shopify apps stop at shallow logic.

 A real "what to order" recommendation needs: